oliiiiiiiiiiiii/Code-bin/Computers_suck_at_math.md

-# You think u suck at math don't worry you are not alone, no its not me I meant computers they really suck at math wondering why?
+# You think you suck at math don't worry you are not alone, no its not me I meant computers they really suck at math wondering why?

 ## lets see :